 - Read vehicle lift reviews for the model(s) you are considering purchasing.
 A lift might look and sound amazing but nothing surpasses finding out about other people’s experiences of the equipment.

 Towson Medical Equipment Co., Inc offers a vehicle mobility lifts for your scooter or wheelchair.
-Call our office at 410-882-4005, contact us through our online form, or come by one of our two locations in Maryland (Parkville and Olney) to see the best vehicle lifts for you!
+Call our office at 410-882-4005, contact us through our online form, or come by our location in Parkville Maryland to see the best vehicle lifts for you!